reconhub/learn/content/post/practical-stegen.md

 ## Source

 This case study was first designed by Alain Moren and Gilles Desve, EPIET.
-It is based on an investigation conducted by Anja Hauri, RKI, Berlin, 1998.
+It is based on an real outbreak investigation conducted by Anja Hauri, RKI, Berlin, 1998.

 ## Contributors